CORE Program

 Heather Kelley

-My husband, Lucas, and I are raising one teenage foster son with Autism Spectrum Disorder, one dog, two cats, and four chickens.
-Our house is always an exciting, busy place.
+My husband, Luke, and I have two sons Darius and Bennett; one dog, two cats, 25 chickens, 4 goats, and 10 million worms.
+Our home is always an exciting, busy place.
 My hobbies include swimming, hiking, hammocking, and traveling.